The Gitenstein Institute for Health Law and Policy

 The Gitenstein Institute for Health Law and Policy offers exceptional, highly motivated students the opportunity to become influential thought leaders and help pave the way for positive change in the U.S. health care system through innovative and multidisciplinary learning experiences.

-The Institute’s mission includes developing and implementing new methods for training students in order to broaden access to quality health care for everyone and to create a more just health care system.
-In meeting these goals, the Institute employs an approach aimed at teaching, scholarship, community outreach and the development of policy initiatives.
+The Institute’s mission includes developing and implementing new methods for training students to broaden access to quality health care for everyone and to create a more just health care system.
+In meeting these goals, the Institute employs an approach aimed at teaching, scholarship, community outreach, and the development of policy initiatives.
 Read more about the Institute.

-Hofstra’s Master of Public Health (M.P.H.) offers an innovative curriculum and advanced training for the next generation of public health professionals.
-The program combines the expertise and resources of the School of Education, Health and Human Services, Hofstra Northwell School of Medicine and Northwell Health, and features faculty from both the medical school and senior executives at Northwell Health.
+Hofstra’s MPH offers an innovative curriculum and advanced training for the next generation of public health professionals.
+The program combines the expertise and resources of the School of Education, the School of Health Professions and Human Services, the Zucker School of Medicine at Hofstra/Northwell, and Northwell Health, and features faculty from both the medical school and senior executives at Northwell Health.
 Read more about the MPH program.

 Donald and Barbara Zucker School of Medicine at Hofstra/Northwell